MIC-DKFZ/TractSeg/Readme.md

 bundle segmentations, segmentations of the endregions of bundles and Tract Orientation Maps (TOMs).

 The tool works very well for data similar to the Human Connectome Project.
-For other MRI datasets it fails for the Commissure Anterior (CA) and the Fornix (FX) but works quite well for all other bundles.
+For other MRI datasets it sometimes fails for the Commissure Anterior (CA) and the Fornix (FX) but works well for all other bundles.

 TractSeg is the code for the papers [TractSeg - Fast and accurate white matter tract segmentation](https://doi.org/10.1016/j.neuroimage.2018.07.070)